ANBERNIC RG DS

 RAM: 3GB

-Storage: 32GB (microSD supported up to 2TB)
+Storage: 32GB (microSD supports up to 2TB)

-Battery: 4000mAh (approx. 3–4 hours of real-world use)
+Battery: 4000mAh (approx. 3-4 hours of actual use)

-Wireless: Wi-Fi 5 / Bluetooth 4.2
+Communication: Wi-Fi 5 / Bluetooth 4.2

-Interfaces: USB Type-C ×2 (no video output) / headphone jack / microSD slot / dual speakers
+Interface: USB Type-C ×2 (no video output) / headphone jack / microSD slot / dual speakers

 Size: 160 × 90 × 21.5mm

-Chassis material: ABS plastic
+Body material: ABS plastic

 Pros